 Sony, Playstation 4, Gaming

-Sony last week introduced PlayStation4 (PS4), its next generation computer entertainment system, showing the media and hungry gamers everything but the console itself.
+Sony last night introduced PlayStation4 (PS4), its next generation computer entertainment system, showing the media and hungry gamers everything but the console itself.
+No, really, tons of videos, but no actual consoles on display.
+So while the device itself hasn't yet been revealed, we can tell you everything else about it.

 PS4 was designed from the ground up to ensure that the very best games and the most immersive experiences reach PlayStation gamers.
 PS4 accomplishes this by enabling the greatest game developers in the world to unlock their creativity and push the boundaries of play through a system that is tuned specifically to their needs.